rfc-editor-drafts/rfc9975pub/README.md

-# base-template
+# Publication repo for RFC 9975
-Base template repository for drafts
+second doc to be published using purple.